Skip to Main Content

 Taichung's dining recognition has expanded considerably in recent Michelin cycles, with addresses ranging from A Kun Mian to Ajisai drawing attention across different cuisines and price points.
 The city now has a recognisable spread from single-dollar noodle shops through mid-range contemporary Taiwanese to the upper end where JL Studio (modern Singaporean, four-dollar tier) and YUENJI (Taiwanese, four-dollar tier) compete in a different register entirely.
 Lao Shih Kuan occupies the floor of that price spread and demonstrates that the Michelin process in Taiwan is genuinely interested in the full range.

 That breadth matters for how a visitor or local should read the Bib Gourmand list.
-It is not a consolation tier below the star system; it is a separate set of criteria that the Taiwan guides have taken seriously since the first Taipei edition.
+It is a separate set of criteria that the Taiwan guides have taken seriously since the first Taipei edition.
 A shop earning consecutive Bib Gourmand recognition in Qingshui District is being measured against the same standard of value-for-quality that Michelin applies to Bib Gourmand holders in Lyon, Tokyo, or Seoul.

 Planning a Visit